Axiomata

 DEATH

 An hourglass: a throat barely wide enough for one grain.
-Above it, sand that has not yet fallen.
+Above, sand that has not yet fallen.
 Below, grains that will never move again.
-A grain is only alive in the falling.
-And the last grain falls the way every grain falls – its only distinction is that after, there is no more.
+A grain is alive only in the falling – the friction at the throat, the heat of the now closing behind you.
+The last grain falls as every grain before.
+What sets it apart is only this: nothing follows.

 You rehearse the last grain.
-You imagine it pausing at the throat, as if gravity might wait for you.
-But look where you stand while you rehearse: the lower bulb, amongst grains that have already fallen.
-Cupping them, hoping they're still warm.
-Dread and nostalgia face opposite directions but stand on the same still ground.
-The grain in the throat does not look up or down.
+You imagine it hesitating at the throat – slower, heavier, haloed – as if gravity would wait for you.
+But look where you stand while you imagine it: in the lower chamber, among grains that have already fallen.
+You cup them in your palms, hoping they are still warm.
+The grain in the throat does not look up, does not look down.
 It falls.
-The only life you have is the heat of its passage.
+Your only life is the heat of its passing.

 The Shadow